trpc/trpc/www/docs/server/express.md

 If your router file starts getting too big, split your router into several subrouters each implemented in its own file.
 Then [merge them](/docs/merging-routers) into a single root `appRouter`.

-### 3. Use the Express.js adapter
+### 3. Use the Express adapter

-tRPC includes an adapter for Express.js out of the box.
-This adapter lets you convert your tRPC router into an Express.js middleware.
+tRPC includes an adapter for Express out of the box.
+This adapter lets you convert your tRPC router into an Express middleware.

 ```ts title='server.ts'
 import { inferAsyncReturnType, initTRPC } from '@trpc/server';